sylefeb/Silice/learn-silice/Guidelines.md

   if (a == 0) { ... } // the test uses the updated value and is after the +1 circuitry, slower
 ```
 if that is all the same in the end.
-- Make your integers as tight as possible, favor bit manipulation, beware that comparisons involve an adder (e.g. a less than `<` test requires a subtraction).
+- Make your integers as tight as possible, favor bit manipulation, beware that comparisons involve an adder (e.g. a less than `<` test requires a subtraction, to end a loop favor `==`).
 Multipliers and shifters can require a significant size.
 - Some operations can be split over multiple cycles to reduce design size; for instance a shift `<< N` can be done in shifts of `<< 1` over N cycles for a much smaller circuit.
 - Use micro-coding for initialization sequences: build a tiny processor that reads instructions in a BRAM (**TODO** example with OLED)
 - The max frequency can often be increased by paying in latency, ensuring less is done at each cycle.
 - Using <:: for bindings is one way to add latency, as algorithms will see the new input only at next clock posedge.
 See also [algorithm inputs and outputs timings](AlgoInOuts.md).
-- Try to keep computed quantities in a single place reused throughout the design, even though it is sometimes best to repeat than to multiplex.

 And again, keep that in mind: everything you put in your design is always there, up and running.
 If you attempt to not do something you are adding complexity (typically a multiplexer).
 Each time you introduce a condition, ask yourself whether it is truly necessary for proper operation, otherwise skip it.